 Kristen determined that her separation and divorce over the holidays would NOT affect her holiday spirit.
-She was not connected to the holidays because of Ted, the decorations, or even to the music.
-Her connection to the holidays lies in nostalgic childhood reminiscences of singing carols, good food, and most of all spending time with her family and friends.
+She was not connected to the holidays because of Ted, decorations or even to the music.
+Her connection to the holidays lay in nostalgic childhood reminiscences of singing carols, good food, and most of all spending time with her family and friends.
 Nothing could ruin these memories for her and she chose to continue to love the season and celebrate as usual.

 Kristen decided to hire me to guide her through the divorce.
 This is how she chose to deal with above challenges:

 Ted was insistent on putting up a tree and having their typical morning breakfast.
 He told Kristen, “I know this is what you want, regardless of what you say.”
 Kristen went with it just to not create waves.
-However, she thought, “He’s not listening to me and is not accepting me for who I am.”
-She believed that Ted was trying to be self-centered and calloused.
+However, she thought he’s not listening to me and is not accepting me for who I am.
+At the time, she believed he was being self-centered and calloused.

+Here it is two years later.
 Kristen revealed to me that she is telling the above story with pride these days!
-Kristen is proud of the way she handled herself and her divorce.
+She is proud of the way she handled herself and her divorce.
 Looking back, she knows that moving into her apartment was the best thing for her.
 This gave her time to discover how she could be by herself without him.
 It gave her time to self-reflect and determine where she wanted to live and work.
 It gave her time to create her own new beginning as an independent, strong, empowered woman.

-Today, Kristen can see, that in Ted’s mind, he believes he is a nice person who takes actions that will provide evidence that he is nice and thoughtful.
+Today she can see that in his own mind, Ted believes he is a nice person and takes actions that he believes will provide evidence that he is nice and thoughtful.
 She has some understanding and empathy towards him.
-Ted needed the tree, breakfast and gift exchange because he needed to be surrounded by familiar things.
-Still yet, Kristen still does not want to be friends with him.
+He needed the tree, breakfast and gift exchange because he needed to be surrounded by familiar things.
+She still does not want to be friends with him.
 She wishes him no harm.
-Actually, she wishes him good-will in his life journey.
+She wishes him good-will in his life journey.